stephengold/Minie/README.md

 the kind of material used to render geometries.)

-To simulate an object that flexes easily (such as cloth), create a soft body with many faces and set the angular-stiffness coefficient of its material to a small value (such as zero):
+To simulate an object that flexes easily (such as cloth), create a soft body with many faces and set its angular-stiffness coefficient to a small value (such as zero):

     PhysicsSoftBody.Material softMaterial = softBody.getSoftMaterial();
     softMaterial.setAngularStiffness(0f); // default=1

-For a simple example of cloth simulation, see
+For a simple example of cloth simulation, see [HelloCloth.java](https://github.com/stephengold/Minie/blob/master/MinieExamples/src/main/java/jme3utilities/tutorial/HelloCloth.java).

-[HelloCloth.java](https://github.com/stephengold/Minie/blob/master/MinieExamples/src/main/java/jme3utilities/tutorial/HelloCloth.java).
+### Mass distribution

+All new soft-body nodes have mass=1.
+To alter the mass of a pre-existing node, use the `setNodeMass()` method:

+    softBody.setNodeMass(nodeIndex, desiredMass);

+You can also alter the total mass of a soft body, distributing the mass across the pre-existing nodes in various ways:
+  + in proportion to the current mass of each node, using `setMassByCurrent()`,
+  + in proportion to the area of adjacent faces, using `setMassByArea()`, or
+  + in a custom fashion, using `setMasses()`.

+`softBody.setMass()` is equivalent to `setMassByCurrent()`.

+TODO: pinned nodes in Minie v0.9.6

 TODO: ropes, applying forces, anchors, soft joints, world info, aerodynamics